camrunr/tips/volume_reports.md

 Above are 2 methods for tracking log volume.
 Hopefully they provide a good starting point for you to create your own.

-If you questions, spot a mistake, or have a recommendation, feel free to submit a PR.
+If you have questions, spot a mistake, or have a recommendation, feel free to submit a PR.

 Enjoy